johaness/i19/doc/index.rst

     make -Ipath/to/i19py

-Instead of providing the path to i19py on the command line you can also change the ``include common.mk`` line in the Makefile to contain the full path.
+Instead of providing the path to i19py on the command line you can also change the ``include common.mk`` line in your Makefile to contain the full path.

 Requirements